Discover our mission, values, and leadership.

 While self-nominations are accepted, we encourage you to solicit a nomination from your manager or another leader in your company to ensure you have organizational support to participate in this program.

 Chamber learning & development staff welcome the incoming class, facilitate introductions among the group, and outline program content and expectations for the year.
 Participants also begin their leadership journey with Simmons faculty in the first session focused on the HRDQ assessment and unlocking their default leadership styles.
-In-person participants mingle for a kick-off

-With network mapping and a focus on a specific leadership goal, participants analyze their network and develop an action plan to fill in the gaps in a structured, systematic way while building their relationships within the cohort.
-Virtual and in-person participants get to know each other in the program’s first specific networking session.
+Continuing the conversation after HRDQ assessments, we will examine how we are socialized to think about leadership and what identity has to do with it.
+With network mapping and a focus on a specific leadership goal, participants then analyze their network and develop an action plan to fill in the gaps in a structured, systematic way while building their relationships.

 In a virtual session for both cohorts, Chamber learning & development staff introduce the parameters for the Individual Action Project, an opportunity for participants to apply what they learn in the program to a specific problem or issue in their companies or communities.
+Participants then have an opportunity to brainstorm and discuss with women from both cohorts.

-Participants are invited to observe stellar leadership in action at the Chamber’s premier event for women in business (and allied men).
+Participants are invited to celebrate stellar leadership in action at the Chamber’s premier event for women in business (and allied men).
 Held every January, the Pinnacle Awards honor professional women who have demonstrated excellence in different categories.
 This inspirational program draws over 1,000 participants from the business and government communities.

-Using the leadership style identified in September, participants examine how others might perceive them because of their style and learn strategies for managing that perception while navigating gender politics.
-Furthermore, Boston Public Speaking, the Chamber’s delivery partner, assists participants in finding, amplifying, and using their voices with confidence.
+In a virtual session for both cohorts, participants examine how others might perceive them because of their leadership style (identified in September) and learn strategies for managing that perception while navigating gender politics.
+Breakout groups encourage mingling and sharing amongst cohorts.

 Late in the month, participants witness gender dynamics and leadership in action in the popular Behind-the-Scenes of a Women-Led Business.
 Business and location changes year by year.
 In-person cohort attendance at this session is required, and virtual cohort attendance is encouraged.